 Use a password manager — Have you ever used the same password on more than one website?
 If the answer's yes, then your privacy may be compromised due to data leaks.
 The fix is easy: start creating unique passwords for every website you use.
 That may sound like a lot of work, but it’s not when you use a password manager.
 Password managers generate and store secure passwords for you automatically.
-Many browsers now have them built-in.
-Or, you can use a browser-independent tool like LastPass, Dashlane, or 1Password that work across multiple browsers.
+Many browsers – including the DuckDuckGo browser! – now have them built-in.
+You can also use tools like Dashlane or 1Password, which work across multiple browsers.

-Two-factor authentication is where you use a code to login in addition to your password.
-You want to set up two-factor authentication (2FA) wherever possible, and certainly on your major accounts (email, financial, etc.).
-You can check if major sites have it available at Two Factor Auth, which also links directly to the right documentation pages.
+Set up two-factor authentication — Two-factor authentication (also known as multi-step login) is where you use a code to log in to websites in addition to your password.
+You should set up two-factor authentication (2FA) wherever possible, and certainly on your major accounts (email, financial, etc.).
+You can check if major sites have it available here, which also links directly to the right documentation pages.

 Note: This blog post has been updated since initial publication.